dkucharc/academic/docs/blog/posts/week#2.md

 ---

 # Week #2 - Linear Regression model
-In the second part of our first lecture, we will embark on an exciting journey into the world of machine learning (ML) and the critical importance of reproducible research.
+During the lecture the liner regression models will be discussed in the context of machine learning.

 <!-- more -->